puppeteer/puppeteer/README.md

 Selenium / WebDriver is a well-established cross-browser API that is useful for testing cross-browser support.

-Puppeteer is useful when cross-browser testing isn't critical.
+Puppeteer is useful for single-browser testing.
 For example, many teams only run unit tests with a single browser (e.g. Phantom).
 In non-testing use cases, Puppeteer provides a powerful but simple API because it's only targeting one browser that enables you to rapidly develop automation scripts.

 # Migration Guide